 It is calculated by adding up all the “lead times” for each column and dividing that total by the total cards on your kanban board.

 What Is Work in Progress in Kanban?

-Work in progress is a section on the kanban board where all the work that is currently undertaken by the team but not completed is listed.
-It is important to keep the tasks under this section as low as possible.
+Work in progress is a section on the kanban board where all the work currently undertaken by the team but not completed is listed.

-The lower number of items in the work in progress section assures that there is no chance of multitasking as divided attention, and all the team members can collectively or individually focus on one particular task at hand.
+The lower number of items in the work-in-progress section assures that there is no chance of multitasking as divided attention.
+Hence, all the team members can collectively or individually focus on one particular task.

 You can determine the optimal number of tasks in this section by the number of members in your team.

 You should limit the number of team members you can have.

 This way, everyone can focus on one task at a time.